notawakestudio/NUSConnect-Docs/docs/DeveloperGuide.md

 ### **Forum Page**

 The content of forum is split into multiple components, a list of all the posts, the main post and the replies.
-There where essentially two pieces of data involved in the post functionality.
+There are essentially two pieces of data involved in the post functionality.

 - A post